 Trinity students are citizens of a community, participating in its governance and contributing their own strategic plan - published by the TCD Students’ Union for 2019-2024 it promises to hold the university to account for commitments made to enhance the student experience.

-The Office of the Vice-Provost oversees the implementation of the Strategic Plan, with the Equality Office responsible for implementation of the Equality, Diversity and Inclusion objectives .
+The Office of the Vice-Provost oversees the implementation of the Strategic Plan, with the Equality Office responsible for the implementation of the Equality, Diversity, and Inclusion objectives.
 However, all areas must get involved for Trinity's strategic objectives to be embedded in everyday practice.

 What can I do?

 - Observe the Equality Policy, Dignity and Respect Policy, and related policies